swaxi/GEOL-QMAPS/README.md

 ## Roadmap
 1) Add users, rock types, etc to csv lists

-Done, but could do it via upload of csvs or delimited data
+Done

 2) Spatial subset extraction to new project

-Done, but what to do about GEOGRAPHY & ORTHOPHOTO directories, and qgz project file?
-Maybe clip to polygon?
+Done

 3) Merge projects

-Done, but not sure how to handle GEOGRAPHY & ORTHOPHOTO directories, and qgz project file
+Done, but not sure how to handle qgz project file

 4) Export geometries to produce single shapefiles (structures, litho, stops, zones, petrophysics)

-Done, not sure what to do with other unique layers, copy them over?
-Should we add a provenance field?
+Done

 5) Edit the QGIS project name by providing the mission ID and the name of the country considered --> automatic edit of metadata for field data entry forms

+Done

 ## Credits
 Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin